paulktham/tp/docs/DeveloperGuide.md

 Some of its core features include:
 - Breaking down user input and extracting the relevant command and data for further processing.
 - Provide robust error handling when unknown command is received.
 - Validate data parsed in from external file (.CSV, .JSON, .TXT) sources.
-(Further details in the `Storage` class)
+(Further details in the `FileHandler` class)

 Here is a class diagram highlighting the fundamental structure of the `Parser` class.

 ![ParserClass](UML_Diagrams/ParserClass.drawio.svg)

 How `Parser` works:
 1. Whenever the user enters an input, the input will be directed to the `Parser` class's `parseInput()` method.
 2. Within the method, the command will be extracted and the appropriate `XYZCommand` object (XYZCommand is a placeholder for various commands such as DeleteCommand, ListCommand, etc.) will be instantiated.
 3. Upon instantiation, the `XYZCommand` is prepared for execution.
 Each `XYZCommand` class, inheriting from the abstract `Command` class, has a `run()` method that executes its specific instructions.